rhiknow55/live-rap/README.md

 It scrapes lyrics of raps that qualify as English lyrics and creates a word2vec model based on the words belonging to the lyrics.

+Then it trains the word tokens by:
+1. Replacing contractions with incorrect syllable count detection
+2. Replacing numbers with words
+3. Removing invalid tokens, usually punctuation
+4. Removing profanity

 Once the training is complete, given a song, live-rap TM will create lyrics of the correct syllable count and rhyme that you can now sing during karaoke (causing confusion and awe to everyone else)!

+## How to use?

+First install the dependencies via: pip install --user --requirement requirements.txt

+then run:
+python liverap.py